 🚇 Nearest station is Barbican or St. Pauls

-13. Enjoy a special screening of ‘Firebird’ at The London Art Bar
+15. Enjoy a special screening of ‘All Of Us Strangers’ at The London Art Bar

-Pay a visit to The London Art Bar in Holborn this February for a special screening of ‘Firebird’ (2021) in celebration of LGBT+ History Month!
-The London Art Bar is a wine and cocktail bar that’s hosting this special event to support the Albert Kennedy Trust, a charity dedicated to helping LGBTQ+ people facing homelessness.
+Speaking of films, pay a visit to The London Art Bar in Holborn this February for a screening of ‘All Of Us Strangers’ (2023) in celebration of LGBT+ History Month, as well as meet-ups, live music, quiz nights, and more!
+The London Art Bar is a wine and cocktail hotspot that frequently hosts special events during this time of the year to support the Albert Kennedy Trust, a charity dedicated to helping LGBTQ+ people facing homelessness.

-This poignant film tells a powerful love story against the backdrop of a Soviet Air Force base, exploring themes of identity, resilience, and the human spirit.
-‘Firebird’ has been screened at film festivals across the globe, winning several accolades.
-Click here to get your tickets for this special screening taking place on February 25.
+This poignant film tells a powerful love story that explores themes of identity, resilience, and the human spirit.
+‘All Of Us Strangers’ has been screened at film festivals across the globe, winning several accolades and awards in the process.
+Click here to get your tickets for this unmissable screening taking place on February 9.

 📍You’ll find The London Art Bar at 300-302 High Holborn, WC1V 7QR